According to statistics, there were over 57 million freelancers in the US in 2019. This number has likely grown, thanks

-Here at Hectic, we are developing a platform specifically designed to help freelancers organize and execute their projects.
+Here at Hectic, we were created by freelancers for freelancers to manage projects and track client relationships.
 No more spreadsheets, calendars, and cumbersome invoicing.

 Instead, you can manage it all from one dashboard.
 Track your projects, prioritize your tasks, get reminders, and invoice your clients, all from one place.
 Besides this, you also get access to your own freelance business metrics so you can see where your business is — and where it's heading.

 Sound like the answer to your prayers?
-Start for free today and supercharge your freelance business.
+Start today and supercharge your freelance business.